ystreet/rtcp-types/README.md

 Any kinds of contributions are welcome as a pull request.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in rtp-types by you shall be dual licensed under the MIT license and Apache 2.0 license as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in rtcp-types by you shall be dual licensed under the MIT license and Apache 2.0 license as above, without any additional terms or conditions.